Subchapter C - Pre-Trial Matters

 (a) All parties are required to attend conferences as scheduled unless timely application is made to the administrative law judge.
-Participants shall be prompt and prepared to begin on time.
+Participants must be prompt and prepared to begin on time.
 No particular format for conducting the conference is required.
 The structure of the conference may be tailored to the circumstances of the particular case.
 The administrative law judge may propose mediation and, where the parties consent, may refer the parties to the Center for Mediation Services or other qualified mediators.
 In the discretion of the administrative law judge, conferences may be conducted by telephone.

 (b) At the conference, all parties must be fully prepared to discuss all aspects of the case, including the formulation and simplification of issues, the possibility of obtaining admissions or stipulations of fact and of admissibility or authenticity of documents, the order of proof and of witnesses, discovery issues, legal issues, pre-hearing applications, scheduling, and settlement of the case.

-(c) In the event that the case is not settled at the conference, outstanding pre-trial matters, including discovery issues, shall be raised during the conference.
+(c) In the event that the case is not settled at the conference, outstanding pre-trial matters, including discovery issues, must be raised during the conference.
 In the event that the case is not settled at the conference, a trial date may be set, if such a date has not already been set.
-The parties shall be expected to know their availability and the availability of their witnesses for trial.
+The parties must be expected to know their availability and the availability of their witnesses for trial.

 § 1-31 Settlement Conferences and Agreements.